Magnetic field and pressure tuning of the heavy fermion antiferromagnet CePdIn: III. results

 To probe the behavior of CePdIn at higher pressures, $\rho(T)$ was measured in a DAC, and the data at higher temperatures is shown in Fig.~\ref{RT_pDAC}.
 At low pressures, $\rho(T)$ exhibits two maxima ($T_{\rm{max1}}$ and $T_{\rm{max2}}$).
 The high-temperature maximum $T_{\rm{max2}}$ displays a weak pressure dependence, while the low-temperature one $T_{\rm{max1}}$ shifts upward with pressure and coalesces with $T_{\rm{max2}}$ near 6.3~GPa.
 The lower peak $T_{\rm{max1}}$ is likely associated with coherent Kondo scattering.
 Since pressure enhances the hybridization between the $f$-electrons and conduction electrons, the coherent Kondo state develops at higher temperatures under compression, in line with our results.
 In contrast, $T_{\rm{max2}}$ arises from inelastic scattering between conduction electrons and the excited crystal-electric-field (CEF) levels of the $f$-ions.
 As the CEF splittings are generally much less sensitive to pressure, $T_{\rm{max2}}$ exhibits only a weak pressure dependence.
 The merging of resistivity maxima signals a pressure-driven electronic crossover from a heavy fermion state with a small $T_{\rm{K}}$ to a degenerate state with an enhanced $T_{\rm{K}}$ that is of the same order as the CEF splitting.
 Similar behavior has been reported in other heavy fermion compounds, such as CeCu$_2$Si$_2$ \cite{PRBbb1984}, CeCu$_2$Ge$_2$ \cite{JMMMev1998}, and CeAu$_2$Si$_2$ \cite{PRXrz2014}.

 To track the pressure evolution of the magnetic ordering, we examine the low-temperature resistivity $\rho(T)$ and its derivative in Figs.~\ref{lowTRT_DAC}(a) and (b), respectively.
 The $T_{\rm{N}}$ exhibits a non-monotonic pressure dependence, whereby initially $T_{\rm{N}}$ decreases with pressure, reaching $\approx 0.9$~K at 1.5~GPa.
 Upon further compression, $T_{\rm{N}}$ increases and reaches a maximum at 3.6~GPa.
 Beyond 3.6~GPa, $T_{\rm{N}}$ decreases weakly and abruptly vanishes between 4.3 and 4.9~GPa.
-Ac calorimetry measurements $C/T(T)$ in the DAC [Fig.~\ref{lowTRT_DAC}(c)] show consistent behaviors, in that $T_{\rm{N}}$ reaches a maximum at 3.8~GPa, and suddenly disappears around 4.7--5.0~GPa.
+Ac calorimetry measurements $C(T)/T$ in the DAC [Fig.~\ref{lowTRT_DAC}(c)] show consistent behaviors, in that $T_{\rm{N}}$ reaches a maximum at 3.8~GPa, and suddenly disappears around 4.7--5.0~GPa.
 The resistivity reaches its maximum at 2.6~GPa, likely due to enhanced spin fluctuations associated with the suppression of magnetic order below this pressure.
-Note that the aforementioned merging of $T_{\rm{max1}}$ and $T_{\rm{max2}}$ occur at higher pressure than that the magnetic order disappears.
+Note that the aforementioned merging of $T_{\rm{max1}}$ and $T_{\rm{max2}}$ occur at higher pressure than that at which the magnetic order disappears.

 Combining resistivity and ac calorimetry measurements, we construct the pressure-temperature phase diagram of CePdIn, which is shown on a logarithmic temperature scale in Fig.~\ref{pTPD}.
 Here, $T_{\rm{max2}}$ shows a slight variation with pressure, while $T_{\rm{max1}}$ initially decreases slightly below 1~GPa, then increases steadily, merging with $T_{\rm{max2}}$ above 6.3~GPa.
 Below 2.6~GPa (AF$_1$ phase), $T_{\rm{N}}$ is suppressed with increasing pressure At 2.6~GPa, $T_{\rm{N}}$ shows an abrupt enhancement, signaling a transition to a distinct magnetic phase labelled AF$_2$.
 In the AF$_2$ regime, $T_{\rm{N}}$ varies weakly with pressure before disappearing abruptly near 5~GPa.
+Note that the pressure in the DAC was calibrated at room temperature.
+Upon cooling, a slight increase in pressure is generally expected in a DAC.
+Since in situ pressure determination at low temperature is not available in the present setup, this effect is not explicitly included in the pressure–temperature phase diagram.
+Nevertheless, a direct comparison between measurements performed in a piston–cylinder cell and those carried out in a DAC reveals no visible deviation in the evolution of $T_{\rm{N}}$ with pressure (Fig.~\ref{pTPD}), indicating that the pressure change upon cooling in the DAC is small and does not qualitatively affect the phase diagram.